Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 When a challenge has been decided, reach out to the Coffee Table Group hosts, communicate about the upcoming challenge, and discuss how we can support each other during the challenge.

+### Writing a Blog Post

+Once the challenge has been finalized, write a blog post about it under the Virtual Coffee organization on [DEV](https://dev.to/virtualcoffee).

+After completing the post, reach out to the monthly challenge team for proofreading before publishing it.
+The blog post can be published two days before the challenge begins or on the first day of the month.

+> [!NOTE]
+>
+> - Blog posts can be scheduled in advance.
+> - A blog post is optional.
+However, introducing and promoting our challenges to the public and our members through blog posts is one good way to engage the public in doing the challenge with us.
+> - If you're interested in writing a blog post for Virtual Coffee, please read our [Community Writers docs](/community-writers/README.md) and reach out to @BekahHW so you can be added to the Virtual Coffee organization on DEV.

 ### Updating the Challenge Pages on the Website

 One week before a challenge starts, change and adjust the challenge pages on the website to reflect the current challenge and create a PR.